 “Classwide scheduling would exacerbate pretrial detention, mass incarceration and racial disparities in the prison system, doubling down on a fear-based, enforcement-first response to a public health challenge,” the letter continued.
 “The policy could also lead to over-criminalization and prosecutorial misconduct.”

 The letter cited the case of Todd Coleman, a man who was sentenced to 10 years in prison.
-He sold 30 grams of cocaine, but a drug lab falsely claimed it contained three illicit fentanyl analogues.
-In fact, none of the substances were illicit fentanyl analogues, and two of them were not even controlled substances.
+He sold 30 grams of cocaine, but a drug lab falsely claimed it contained three illicit fentanyl analogs.
+In fact, none of the substances were illicit fentanyl analogs, and two of them were not even controlled substances.
 But no one caught the error until two years later.

 “The federal government must not repeat the decades-old mistakes it made around crack-powder sentencing disparities.”

 “In some ways, the class-wide scheduling of fentanyl analogs is Drug War Theater—it makes it look like we’re ‘doing something’ about fentanyl,” Dr. Sheila Vakharia, deputy director of the Department of Research and Academic Engagement at DPA, wrote on Twitter.
 “Even while there’s already laws on the books at their disposal.
 They just don’t want to have to work to prove their cases.”

 Vakharia explained that the policy puts the burden on defendants to prove that a fentanyl analog is not dangerous or illicit.
 Meanwhile, prosecutors and courts are given much broader power to prosecute people and impose heavy sentences.

 An earlier report by DPA, which studied federal fentanyl cases since 2016, additionally found troubling disparities in enforcement.
 Three out of four people prosecuted were Black or Hispanic, and roughly half were low-level sellers or couriers.